 EROSIO N AND SEDIMENT CONTROL 6.27 Erosion and sediment control measures, such as contour banks, should be placed across flow paths, where appropriate, and multiple discharge locations will be created to ensure discharges have low velocities and volumes, rather than channelling discharges to a central point, which can exacerbate erosion.
 Point source discharges of runoff must be directed into vegetated areas, stable waterways and/or drainage lines with engineering controls, such as scour protection and flow velocity limits, where required.
 Dirty water runoff (i.e. runoff that has been in contact with disturbed soil) must be treated prior to release with a suitable sediment control device.
-Clean water (i.e. uncontaminated water from undisturbed areas upslope/up At all times 6.28 catchment) diversions must be stabilised to prevent contamination of runoff.
-Water quality of affected watercourse, drainage lines and waterways must be monitored prior to, during and following construction, in accordance with the Australia Pacific LNG Technical Instruction Monitoring Water Feature Crossings (Q-LNG01-15-TI-0033) and Upstream Construction Monitoring Plan (Q-4500-15-MP-1002).
+Clean water (i.e. uncontaminated water from undisturbed areas upslope/up At all times catchment) diversions must be stabilised to prevent contamination of runoff.
+6.28 Water quality of affected watercourse, drainage lines and waterways must be monitored prior to, during and following construction, in accordance with the Australia Pacific LNG Technical Instruction Monitoring Water Feature Crossings (Q-LNG01-15-TI-0033) and Upstream Construction Monitoring Plan (Q-4500-15-MP-1002).
 At all times 6.29 Drainage lines and areas of concentrated water flow must be inspected regularly for erosion and to determine whether remedial action is required.
-At all times 6.30 Stabilisation of problem soils Stockpiles, soil berms and/or exposed soil areas, such as unsealed access tracks, which are exposed for prolonged periods (that is for durations greater than specified in the erosion and sediment control plan and as set out in Table 4.4.7 of the IECA Best Practice Guidelines for Erosion and Sediment Control), may receive concentrated flows or have been identified as problem soils (erosive/dispersive) must be stabilised as required.
-This may be done using soil ameliorants (e.g. gypsum, dolomite, lime), chemical stabilisers, vegetation or physical alternatives (e.g. crushed rock, geo fabric, mulch).
-Refer to the site specific Construction Soil Management Plan.
+At all times 6.30 Stabilisation of problem soils Stockpiles, soil berms and/or exposed soil areas, such as unsealed access tracks, which are exposed for prolonged periods (that is for durations greater than specified in the erosion and sediment control plan and as set out in Table 4.4.7 of the IECA Best Practice Guidelines for Erosion and Sediment Control), that may receive concentrated flows or have been identified as problem soils (erosive/dispersive) must be stabilised as required.
+This may be done using soil ameliorants (e.g. gypsum, dolomite, and lime), chemical stabilisers, vegetation or physical alternatives (e.g. crushed rock, geo fabric, mulch).
+Refer to the site specific Construction Soil Management Plan or Erosion and Sediment Control Plan (where available).
 At all times 6.31 Trenching Trench breakers should be installed as per design in the backfill at intervals appropriate to the steepness of the slope, where pipes go down slopes to prevent water tunnelling along the buried pipe and contour banks used on surface to divert water off the disturbed areas.
-At all times 6.32 The period of time between trenching and backfilling should be minimised to prevent erosion of exposed soils as well as trench collapse and to minimise risk and inconvenience to third parties associated with the open trench.
-At all times 6.33 Embankments The Contractor must stabilise soils and provide erosion protection for exposed embankments through battering, soil amelioration, placement of topsoil, grass seeding or hydro-mulching, or through the use of measures such as erosion blankets (geo-textile fabrics for temporary stabilisation, biodegradable matting for reinstatement and rehabilitation).
+At all times 6.32 Not used 6.33 Embankments The Contractor must stabilise soils and provide erosion protection for exposed embankments through battering, soil amelioration, placement of topsoil, grass seeding and through the use of measures such as erosion blankets (soil binder product, hydro mulching or geo-textile fabrics for temporary stabilisation, biodegradable matting for reinstatement and rehabilitation).
 As required